katrinagallacher/tokenization-awareness/README.md

 pip install -e ".[model]"   # adds torch + TransformerLens for the measurement stage
 ```

 Python 3.10+.
-The measurement stage wants ~9 GB of VRAM for Qwen3-4B in
+The measurement stage wants ~9 GB of VRAM for Qwen3-4B in bfloat16.
-bfloat16; a free Colab T4 handles the full sweep in about 15 minutes.
-Every
-other stage runs on a laptop.

-## Run it
+## Run

-The pipeline is three stages, each writing a file the next one reads, so the
-GPU step happens once and the analysis can be re-run freely.
+The pipeline includes three stages, each writing a file the next one reads, so the GPU step happens once and the analysis can be re-run many times.

 ```bash
 python scripts/build_dataset.py        # → results/groups.json         (seconds, CPU)